laravelkr/docs/kr/valet.md

 Command  | Description
 ------------- | -------------
+`valet list` | Display a list of all Valet commands.
 `valet forget` | Run this command from a "parked" directory to remove it from the parked directory list.
 `valet log` | View a list of logs which are written by Valet's services.
 `valet paths` | View all of your "parked" paths.